Slavon145/robot_control/README.md

 There are 2 ways of invoking robot motion:

-1. User Interface - The robot is remotly controlled from the user's computer keyboard over TCP.
+1. User Interface - In this mode the robot is remotely controlled from the user's computer keyboard over TCP.
   Control keys:
   *x* - increment speed on both motors.
   *z* - decrement speed on both motors.